anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Simply search below for the relevant day, e.g., 'Advent 1', 'Proper 21', 'Bartholomew'.

+Most of the comments below are 'reverse engineered' using the lectionary and a fair bit of guesswork, so they should not be taken as authoritative.

+Any feedback?
+Please [contact](/contact/) me!

 **_Work in progress!_**

 * Year A: complete from Advent 1 to Lent 1